 Upon receiving a monitoring request (end), NA should send a monitoring response with the final session metering results to ANC, and stop metering process.

-The accounting request (end) is sent by ANC to SS including the accounting data about the session and the cause of session termination, e.x EAPOL-logoff (user request), lost carrier, session timeout or any session error.
+The accounting request (end) is sent by ANC to SS including the accounting data about the session and the cause of session termination, e.g. EAPOL-logoff (user request), lost carrier, session timeout or any session error.
 At last, SS should send the accounting response as acknowledgement, if the accounting data are recorded successfully.

 Figure 7-7-3 Procedure of accounting